WebTestPilot: Agentic End-to-End Web Testing against Natural Language Specification by Inferring Oracles with Symbolized GUI Elements: Motivating Example

+\tool then instantiates these schemas with values extracted from the current and prior states.
+By referencing page reidentification, it recognizes that State (a) and State (f) correspond to the Cart page and learns a high-level overview of its layout (e.g., the cart contains a list of items, each displaying specific information), allowing the Cart symbol to be applied.
+Similarly, it identifies State (e) as the Product Detail page, where the Product symbol is relevant.
+By combining this information with the historical actions, the agent establishes the semantic connection of adding a product to the cart through the transitions State (a) $\to$ State (e) $\to$ State (f).
+See Figure \ref{fig:cart-extraction}.

-Using the DSL, the agent constructs a formal assertion on these symbols to verify that the post-action state satisfies both explicit expectations (the product is in the cart) and implicit expectations derived from prior states (the cart contains the same items as before plus the new product, the product type matches the previously viewed item in (e), and the quantity is 1):
+Using the DSL, the agent constructs a formal assertion on these symbols to verify that the post-action state satisfies both explicit expectations (the product is in the cart) and implicit expectations derived from prior states (the cart contains the same items as before plus the new product, the product type matches the previously viewed item in (e), and the quantity is 1).
+See Figure \ref{fig:cart-verification}.
+This allows \tool to detect bugs from implicit and cross-state causal, data, or temporal violations (e.g., missing/duplicate items, wrong quantities or prices, or UI inconsistencies).